dakom/fl-matrix/README.md

 # Fl-Matrix (Fantasy-Land Matrix)

-Provides a wrapper for functional programming with matrices.
+Provides a lightweight (4Kb) wrapper for functional programming with matrices.

 Read the [Api Docs](docs/API.md) for more detail.